 Tip: Click on ingredients to discover more recipes!

 - Use the warm air/grill combination of your oven to preheat it at 190 degrees Celsius.
 If you don’t have that setting, use the top grill only, on medium.

 - Wash the peppers well and place them on a baking tray.
-Don’t use a flat baking tray, use a deep one, as the peppers will release juices during cooking.
+Don’t use a flat baking tray, as the peppers will release juices during cooking.

 - As soon as their skin gets black, turn them, until all their sides become black.

 - Take the plate out of the bag or remove the cling film and remove the pepper stems.
 If you don’t like the seeds, remove them with a teaspoon.
-I usually only partially remove them and leave the rest.
+I usually only partially remove them.
 Then, peel the peppers.

 - Add olive oil, vinegar and salt to taste.